Ural State University of Railway Transport: Sports

+USURT pays great attention to students' physical improvement and healthy lifestyle.
+The university has created all conditions for the development of both mass sports and sports of higher achievements.

 International activities

 USURT conducts purposeful international activities, and is actively involved in international projects, primarily with the countries of the Pacific region, Southeast Asia - Mongolia, Kazakhstan, China, as well as with the CIS countries.

 The University participates in the work of such international organizations as: OSJD (Organization for Cooperation of Railways), the Association of Rectors of Transport Universities of Russia and China, the Council for Education and Science at the KTS CIS, is an official member of the International Association of Transport Universities of the Asia-Pacific region, the Association of Rectors of Transport Universities of Russia and France, BRICS countries, Russia and China.
 Cooperation with such European countries as Germany, Poland, Spain, Serbia is also actively developing.

-There is a Preparatory Department to prepare for the enrollment to higher-level programs, study of the Russian language and culture.

 USURT is also implementing DAAD, ERASMUS+ programs, scientific and technical cooperation projects with China.

-The number of international students at the university complex is steadily growing.
-Thanks to fruitful cooperation with China and Mongolia, the share of foreign students from far abroad is increasing.
-PhD students from the People's Republic of China are studying at USURT.
-The growing presence of Chinese students has stimulated the interest of Russian students in learning Chinese.
-A significant number of USURT students have studied abroad thanks to the activity of the BEST student organization, which successfully establishes the international relations and actively participates in various student events throughout Europe.

-USURT has concluded more than 30 international agreements on cooperation and exchange with universities in Europe and Asia.
-The teachers of the Chair of Foreign Languages and International Communications are actively working to promote international mobility among USURT students.